feature-hub/feature-hub/docs/guides/writing-a-feature-service.md

 ### Feature Service Binder

-The `create` method must return an object with a so-called Feature Service binder for each supported major version.
+The `create` method must return an object with a so-called **Feature Service binder** for each supported major version.
 The Feature Service binder is a function that is called for each consumer.
 It returns a Feature Service binding with a consumer-bound `featureService` and an optional `unbind` method.
-The `FeatureServiceRegistry` passes this consumer-bound `featureService` to the consumer's `create` method.
+The `FeatureServiceRegistry` passes this consumer-bound `featureService` to the consumer's `create` method via the `env.featureServices` argument.

 ### Versioned API